 - http://www.yourdomain.com/subfolder/wp-login.php (if WordPress is installed in a subfolder of your domain, e.g. “blog”)

-Note: If the WordPress login area doesn’t show when you type one of the above URLs into your web browser:
+Note: If you can’t see the login box when you type in one of the URLs above into your browser:

 - Check that your site is working.